DASverseTJK/Dictionary/README.md

 This project is a dictionary that only collects 4 ~ 10 character limited sized words excluding special characters, such as `-=;/][`, and numbers.
 The project utilizes the WordsAPI library for random dummy words, and is developed in VSCode.
 MySQL is used as the database using workbench.

+- db_connection.js is latest version that contains all you need
+- fileAndFaker.js has db_connection + dummyw.txt file reader code + faker api reader + put those values into 'dummyt' table, aka.
+Extra version of db_connection
+- dummyw.txt is list of random words from CapitalizeMyTitle API
 ## Table of Contents

 - [Installation](#installation)